Cory Leslie

 Cory Leslie (born October 24, 1989) is an American distance runner.
 He is sponsored by Nike and trains with the Furman Elite Track Club.
 Leslie competes primarily in the 1500 m and 3000m steeplechase, winning the bronze medal at the 2015 Pan American Games in the latter event.

 Leslie was raised in Sandusky, Ohio and ran for the Ohio State Buckeyes in college.
+As of 2023, he coaches the Under Armour Mission Run Distance men’s team based out of Baltimore, MD.